-However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground on the A1 NB carriageway, and construction works are programmed to be undertaken at night (eight nights) on a rolling programme.
-As such, the visual impact of the works will be somewhat reduced.
+However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground within the M8 carriageway, and construction works are programmed to be undertaken at night (eight nights) on a rolling programme.
+In addition, the M8 within the scheme extents is screened from the majority of the wider environment by a combination of roadside embankments and tree shelterbelt planting.
+As such, the visual impact of the works will somewhat be reduced.

-Considering the nature, duration, size, and scale of the scheme, and with implementation of mitigation detailed below, impacts on landscape and visual effects are assessed as temporary, negligible adverse in magnitude.
+Considering the nature of the scheme, and with implementation of mitigation detailed below, impacts on landscape and visual effects are assessed as temporary minor adverse in magnitude.

-Upon completion of the works, no residual impacts on landscape and visual effects are anticipated e.g., when complete the visual appearance will remain largely unaffected, with a renewed road surface being the only discernible change.
+Upon completion of the works, no residual impacts are anticipated e.g., when complete, the visual appearance will remain largely unaffected, with the resurfaced carriageway being the only discernible change.